Policies and Procedures

 STAFF MEMBERS SHOULD ENSURE THAT STUDENTS AND MEMBERS OF THE PUBLIC ADHERE TO THIS POLICY.
 THE MANAGERS AND SENIOR STAFF SHOULD ENSURE A COPY OF THIS POLICY IS AVAILABLE FOR VIEWING AT ALL TIMES.

-A) NO SMOKING ON THE NURSERY PREMISES, NURSERY STAFF ARE NOT PERRMITTED TO SMOKE WHILST WEARING NURSERY UNIFORM.
+A) NO SMOKING/VAPING ON THE NURSERY PREMISES, NURSERY STAFF ARE NOT PERRMITTED TO SMOKE OR VAPE WHILST WEARING NURSERY UNIFORM.

 B) NO HOT FLUIDS TO BE BROUGHT INTO THE NURSERY ROOMS